 The document package includes: your passport (or identity document), visa (if you need a visa to enter Russia), and a Migration Card.
 Originals and copies of these documents are required.

-Your university will then give you a detachable part of the arrival document with the stamp of the Russian Federal Migration Service.
+Your university will then give you a detachable part of the arrival document with the stamp of the Russian Administration for Migration Issues.
 This is your document of registration with the Migration Service.
 It gives you the right to remain in the country for the indicated period (first for 3 months, then for 1 year).
-The document should then be extended at the regional body of the Federal Migration Service.
+The document should then be extended at the regional body of the Administration for Migration Issues.

 How do I extend an arrival document?